Enquire

 Whale and Dolphin Watching

-Embark on an unforgettable adventure as you set sail on a Whale and Dolphin excursion along the enchanting East Coast of Sri Lanka.
-Trincomalee is swiftly gaining recognition as a premier spot for whale-watching enthusiasts.
-Marvel at the majestic Blue Whales, accompanied by sightings of graceful Sperm Whales, as they glide through the azure waters and delight in the playful antics of Dolphins, predominantly the Spinner species, adding to the magical experience.
+Embark on an unforgettable adventure as you set sail on a whale and dolphin excursion along the enchanting east coast of Sri Lanka.
+Trincomalee is rapidly gaining recognition as a top destination for whale-watching enthusiasts.
+Marvel at the majestic blue whales, accompanied by graceful sperm whales as they glide through the azure waters, and delight in the playful antics of dolphins, predominantly the spinner species, enhancing the magical experience.
 The optimal viewing periods typically span from March to April and August to September, coinciding with the whales' migratory routes along the island's eastern coastline.
-Between Mirissa and Trincomalee, Sri Lanka offers almost ten months of uninterrupted whale and dolphin sightings.
+Between Mirissa and Trincomalee, Sri Lanka offers nearly ten months.

 Speak to Our Concierge